isnanw/recehku/README.md

 ## 👨‍💻 Author

-Built with ❤️ by a Senior Full Stack Developer
+Built with ❤️ by Isnan Wahyudi

 ## 🐛 Known Issues